Prashant-17-11/RandomColors/README.md

 In Random's render method give Button component an attribute with a name of onClick set to handleClick method.

+## Task 11

+In Button.js add an onClick attribute to the button tag with its value set to the passed in prop.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).